-Bright black and dull grays punctuate the bright colors and define accessory pieces.
-Rusted metal furniture, lighting fixtures, and furniture give warm color and wonderful lines.
+Bright black and dull grays punctuate those bright colors and define accessory pieces.
+Rusted metal furniture, lighting fixtures, and furniture give warm color and wonderful lines as well.

 Typical of French Country interiors are pieces with contrasting texture and color.
-Pale plaster walls and ceilings are punctuated with dark rough wood beams.
-Colorful Provencal printed fabrics are set off against light-toned natural seating.
+Pale plaster walls and ceilings are punctuated with dark rough wood beams, for instance.
+You might also try colorful Provencal printed fabrics set off against light-toned natural seating.

-An important element in pieces used in French Country style decorating is the use of natural materials.
-Rough stained or painted plaster walls, hefty beamed ceilings and walls, delicately carved wood details, and chair seats are woven of rush give texture and simplicity to the look.
-Natural stone floors are covered with wool or cotton rugs.
+Natural materials are an important element in pieces used in French Country style decorating.
+Rough stained or painted plaster walls, hefty beamed ceilings and walls, delicately carved wood details, and rush-woven chair seats give texture and simplicity to the look.
+Natural stone floors are also often covered with wool or cotton rugs.

 No real French Country home is complete without a stone fireplace.
-A heavy beam at the top of the opening serves as a mantle.
-Tiles, either stone or ceramic, form the border.
+A heavy beam at the top serves as a mantle and tiles—either stone or ceramic—form the border.
 The hearth is clay or brick, and herbs, copper pots, and iron accessory pieces hang on the side walls.

-Architectural features like stone walls and floors, raw wood distressed ceiling beams and timbers, and irregular plaster walls form the frame of a home decorated in the French Country style.
+The materials used in French Country often appear in eye-catching architectural features.
+Things like stone walls and floors, raw wood distressed ceiling beams and timbers, and irregular plaster walls form the frame of a home decorated in this style.

 New or reproduction rustic furniture has the ambiance of curved panels, hand-carved decorations, and raw wood.
 And no room decorated in the French Country style would be complete without an armoire to store pots and pans, clothing, bed or bath linens, or tableware.

-A large dining table, rectangular or round, must have a dull waxed or low-sheen finish.
-Curved and carved details grace dining and occasional chairs.
-Chairs are either ladderback style or have vertical slats, often with rush seating.
+A large dining table—rectangular or round—must have a dull waxed or low-sheen finish.
+Curved and carved details often grace the dining and occasional chairs which accent it.
+The chairs are either ladderback style or have vertical slats, often with rush seating.